LLM Routing Strategies in 2026: Reduce Token Costs Without Losing Quality

 4. Over-Reliance on Premium Reasoning

-Over-reliance on premium models becomes particularly expensive in:
+Over-reliance on premium models becomes especially expensive in:

 5. Regional Cloud Pricing Amplification